gofair-foundation/fip/docs/Publishing.md

 - For some question(s), the considerations field was left empty

 All the nanopublications representing your FIP -  i.e., the FIC, the many FERs, and the index nanopub (indeed, all the semantic triples) - will be stored in a dedicated triple store and are available via a [SPARQL endpoint](https://virtuoso.nps.petapico.org/sparql).
-To get a matrix of all created FIPs, called FAIR Convergence Matrix (25) use the [DSW-nanopub API](https://github.com/peta-pico/dsw-nanopub-api/blob/main/tables/new_matrix.csv).
+To get a matrix of all created FIPs, called FIP Matrix (24) download the [new_matrix.csv](https://github.com/peta-pico/dsw-nanopub-api/blob/main/tables/new_matrix.csv).

 <p align="left"><img src="./_static/img/fipwug_ch4_img25.png" width="55%"></p>